Graphics tablet: Uses

 Graphic tablets, because of their stylus-based interface and ability to detect some or all of pressure, tilt, and other attributes of the stylus and its interaction with the tablet, are widely considered to offer a very natural way to create computer graphics, especially two-dimensional computer graphics.
 Indeed, many graphic packages can make use of the pressure (and, sometimes, stylus tilt or rotation) information generated by a tablet, by modifying the brush size, shape, opacity, color, or other attributes based on data received from the graphic tablet.

 In East Asia, graphic tablets, known as "pen tablets", are widely used in conjunction with input-method editor software (IMEs) to write Chinese, Japanese, and Korean characters (CJK).
 The technology is popular and inexpensive and offers a method for interacting with the computer in a more natural way than typing on the keyboard, with the pen tablet supplanting the role of the computer mouse.
 Uptake of handwriting recognition among users who use alphabetic scripts has been slower.

 Graphic tablets are commonly used in the artistic world.
 Using a pen-like stylus on a graphic tablet combined with a graphics-editing program, such as Illustrator, Photoshop by Adobe Systems, Corelpainter, or Krita gives artists a lot of precision when creating digital drawings or artwork.
-Photographers can also find working with a graphic tablet during their post processing can really speed up tasks like creating a detailed layer mask or dodging and burning.
+Photographers can also find that working with a graphic tablet during their post processing can really speed up tasks like creating a detailed layer mask or dodging and burning.

 Educators make use of tablets in classrooms to project handwritten notes or lessons and to allow students to do the same, as well as providing feedback on student work submitted electronically.
 Online teachers may also use a tablet for marking student work, or for live tutorials or lessons, especially where complex visual information or mathematical equations are required.
 Students are also increasingly using them as note-taking devices, especially during university lectures while following along with the lecturer.
-They facilitate smooth online teaching process and are popularly used along with face-cam to mimic classroom experience.
+They facilitate a smooth online teaching process and are popularly used along with face-cam to mimic the classroom experience.

 Tablets are also popular for technical drawings and CAD, as one can typically put a piece of paper on them without interfering with their function.

 Finally, tablets are gaining popularity as a replacement for the computer mouse as a pointing device.
 They can feel more intuitive to some users than a mouse, as the position of a pen on a tablet typically corresponds to the location of the pointer on the GUI shown on the computer screen.
 Those artists using a pen for graphic work may, as a matter of convenience, use a tablet and pen for standard computer operations rather than put down the pen and find a mouse.
 Popular rhythm game osu! allows utilizing a tablet as a way of playing.

 Graphic tablets are available in various sizes and price ranges; A6-sized tablets being relatively inexpensive and A3-sized tablets far more expensive.
 Modern tablets usually connect to the computer via a USB or HDMI interface.